octdobre/containers/docker/Networking/IPV6_NETWORKING.md

 ## MACVLAN & IPVLAN L2 Network

 MAVLAN or IPVLAN containers can be exposed to the network of the host.
-In order to do that the details should match the ones of the router to which the host is connected.
+To do that the details should match the ones of the router to which the host is connected.

 Run this to find the name of the network interface:
 ```